Forensic image = a bit-for-bit copy of a source (disk/partition/USB)

 AFF/AD1: alternative forensic formats with metadata/compression.

-Dead: power the system off, remove the drive, use a hardware write-blocker, image from a trusted workstation.
+Dead: power the system off, remove the drive, use a hardware write-blockerarrow-up-right, image from a trusted workstation.
 This is the preferred method of imaging.

 Live: when you can’t shut down (servers, full-disk encryption, uptime constraints).
 Capture volatile data first (RAM), then disks.